Gold Adventurous Journey Great North Walk

 The first stop south of Wondabyne is Hawkesbury River Station (Brooklyn).

 The first stop north of Wondbyne is Woy Woy.

 GETTING TO AND FROM YOUR JOURNEY:

-We have designed this route to allow for easy public transport usage if required.
+We have designed this route to allow for easy public transport usage as required.
 Check https://transportnsw.info/ for available times.
-You can also catch a ferry between Palm Beach and Patonga Wharf; see information for Palm Beach River Cruises.

 We recommend drinking a minimum of 2-litres of water per day plus carrying an extra 1-litre to cook with at night.
 1-litre of water weighs 1 kg.
 Please keep this in mind when packing.
 After the first day you should adjust this up or down depending on your water intake.

 Tap water is available on Day 1, 2 and Day 3.
 We anticipate creek or dam water being available every day, but this is never certain.
 Water from creeks or dams needs to be treated before drinking.

 Creek crossings occur each day, but the water level should be low enough to keep your feet dry.
 We do not anticipate high water on this hike but will keep you informed leading up to your journey and your Supervisor will make decisions on creek crossings in the field.

 Flushing toilets are available on Day 2 and the morning of Day 3.
 At all other times toilet waste must be buried and you will need to bring a trowel for this purpose.